yavdr/yavdr-ansible/KNOWN_ISSUES.md

 The modesetting driver seems to be limited to a single display.

-Under Ubuntu 26.04 there is a problem with German DVB-T2 for vaapi and cpu render methods. `softhddevice_intel_output_method=software-glx` seems to be a viable fallback for DVB-T2 h265 if other settings lead to crashes resp. no visible video.
+Under Ubuntu 26.04 there is a problem with German DVB-T2 for vaapi and cpu render methods if the dvb tuner drops out

 `libgl1-amber-dri` needs to be installed, too

 ### forcing connection status
-Due to changes in the intel drivers, you can't force HDMI ports to be connected anymore.
+Due to changes in the intel drivers, you can't force HDMI ports to be seen as connected by the Kernel.
 However there is an udev event sent if a drm connector changes due to Hotplug - this doesn't specify the connetor nor if it's a plugged in/out event:
 ```shell
 $ udevadm monitor --kernel --subsystem-match=drm
 monitor will print the received events for: